MyCollab/mycollab/README.md

 ## Installation

-The current MyCollab version is 5.2.10 released on 30th March, 2016.
+The current MyCollab version is 5.2.12 released on 19th April, 2016.
 This branch focuses in mobile devices, reporting and customize options for on-demand edition.

 1. Download MyCollab binary - https://www.mycollab.com/self-hosted/
 2. Follow installation guideline at https://community.mycollab.com/installing-mycollab/